These matcha cream puffs are made with crunchy choux au craquelin shells filled with matcha diplomat cream and a matcha pastry cream center.

 Stir in butter cubes one at a time until all melted and combined.
 Push the pastry cream through a fine mesh sieve (optional but recommended) into a bowl and press a piece of plastic wrap right onto the surface of the custard to prevent a skin from forming.
 Let cool completely and store in the fridge for later.

-Make the craquelin
+For the craquelin cookie topping

 In a small bowl, use a silicone spatula to cream together the softened butter and sugar until it becomes a smooth paste.
 Mix in flour until it becomes a soft dough.